 Watering your lawn is a key part of keeping your grass healthy.
-It’s easily overlooked, but knowing how to properly water grass, when combined with other lawn maintenance tricks, can transform a yard.
+It’s easily overlooked, but knowing how to properly water grass, when combined with other lawn maintenance services, can transform a yard.

 It’s always important to have a good grass irrigation routine or system in place, as well as a solid knowledge of lawn maintenance and care - from dethatching and overseeding to nourishing the soil with quality fertilizer.